Rainer Forss

-Rainer Forss (20 October 1930 – 2 August 2005) was a Finnish professional football forward, manager and coach.
-He won full, Olympic and B caps for Finland at international level and was a member of Finland's 1952 Summer Olympics squad.
+Rainer Forss (20 October 1930 – 2 August 2005) was a Finnish professional football player, manager and coach.
+A forward player, he won full, Olympic and B caps for Finland at international level and was a member of Finland's 1952 Summer Olympics squad.
 In addition to playing 12 Suomensarja seasons, he scored 43 goals in 72 Mestaruussarja appearances.

 Personal life

 Forss is a member of a football family.
 His son (Tero) and grandsons Marcus and Niclas are all involved in football.